 As grant writer, we help West Virginia University, the Pittsburgh Foundation, Penn State University, and the University of Pittsburgh pursue funding for education, science and energy-related proposals.
 Call for details.

-For the Intel Science Talent Search,Ann hires a team of skilled science writers to create enticing summaries and student biographies describing the achievements of the 40 student finalists... clearly explaining these sophisticated research projects for the press and members of the public.
+For the Intel Science Talent Search,Ann hires a team of skilled science writers to create enticing summaries and student biographies and briefly and accurately describe the achievements of the 40 student finalists... clearly explaining these sophisticated research projects for program sponsors and members of the public.

-This is one of our favorite projects annually, one that Ann has managed for more than 17 years.
+This is one of our favorite projects annually, one that Ann has managed for more than 19 years.
 The team's finished work appears in the official finalist book that is distributed to students, parents, judges and guests.
-Here's a sample, describing some awesome students and their incredible work.
+Here's a sample, describing some awesome science and the student who did it.

 Intel Education Foundation

 As author,Ann writes the award-winning Understanding Operating Systems, a college textbook (available on Amazon) that has been adopted at colleges and universities in the U.S., Canada, Europe, Asia, Africa and Australia.
 It has been translated into Spanish, Brazilian Portuguese, two forms of Chinese and Korean.
-She co-authored the first four editions of the text with her late friend and colleague Dr. Ida Flynn, during which time the book was awarded both quality awards from the Text and Academic Authors Association.
-Ann is sole author of the 6th edition and the 7th (in press).
+She co-authored the first four editions of the text with her late friend and colleague Dr. Ida Flynn, during which time the book received both quality awards from the Text and Academic Authors Association.
+Ann is sole author of the 5th, 6th and 7th editions.